Your Pet, Our Passion.

 • Chronic or recurrent intestinal, respiratory, ocular or skin disease.

-• Neurological disease (in some cats the virus can affect the brain).
+• Neurological disease (in some cats the virus can affect the brain) and seizures.

-The main aims when managing an FIV-positive cat are firstly to prevent the spread of infection to other cats and secondly to maintain a good quality of life for the infected cat.
+The main aims when managing an FIV-positive cat are firstly to prevent the spread of infection to other cats, and secondly to maintain a healthy quality of life for the infected cat to prevent as far as possible secondary infections.

 FIV positive cats should be neutered and kept indoors to reduce the risk of fighting and spreading infection.
 Maintaining good health by vaccinating and using regular flea and worm control, in addition to feeding your cat a high-quality diet, is very important.
 Avoiding raw food helps reduce the exposure to pathogens which may be harmful to the cat.

-Some antiviral medications used in human patients with HIV infection (such as interferons and AZT) have also been shown to help some cats with FIV infection but these can be expensive.
-It’s important to only give medicine to cats that has been prescribed by a vet.
+Some antiviral medications used in human patients with HIV infection (such as interferons and AZT) have also been shown to help some cats with severe dental inflammation or neurologic disease but these do not prolong survival and have serious side effects.
+There is ongoing research on combination antiviral treatment however and so it is important to treat in conjuction with your vet.

 It can be upsetting to receive a positive FIV diagnosis for your cat, but with good preventative healthcare and support from your vet, most cats with FIV can live happily and healthily for many years.

-Next, find out more about unusual cat symptoms to look out for with our helpful guide.
+Next, find out more about unusual cat illnesses with our helpful guide.